bilelmoussaoui/flatpak-vscode/README.md

 ## Integrations

+Other extensions like `rust-analyzer` and `vls` works better mostly if it integrates with the Flatpak runtime.
+If you want to contribute adding an integration, see [CONTRIBUTING](CONTRIBUTING.md).

 ### [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer)

 - Overrides `rust-analyzer.server.path` to use the SDK's rust-analyzer and `rust-analyzer.runnables.overrideCargo` to use the SDK's cargo.
 This make sures that rust-analyzer and cargo uses package from the runtime instead of the host packages.